yoshinorin/docker-redmine-orchestration/README.md

 # Back up

 Please execute `backup.sh`.
 Back up files are create in `buckups` directory by `tar` format.

+# Others

+You can customize other settings using by `docker-compose.yml`

 # Direcroty Hierarchy